+The directed fishery has been prosecuted annually since the 1981/82 season.
+Management based on a formally established GHL began with the 1996/97 season.
+The Alaska Board of Fisheries adopted an abundance-based harvest strategy for the stock in March 2019.
+This fishery has been managed under the Crab Rationalization Program since 2005.
 Total mortality of AI golden king crab includes retained catch in the directed fishery, mortality of discarded catch, and bycatch in fixed-gear and trawl groundfish fisheries, though bycatch in other fisheries is low compared to mortality in the directed fishery.
-Retained catch in the post-rationalized fishery (2005/06-2018/19) has ranged from 5.245 million lb in 2006/07 to 6.536 million lb in 2018/19.
-Total mortality ranged from 5.427 to 7.396 million lb for the same period.
+Total mortality in the post-rationalized fishery has ranged from 2,506 t in 2006/07 to 3,735t in 2019/20.

-The assessment for AI golden king crab establishes a single OFL and ABC for the whole stock; however, separate models are evaluated for EAG and WAG owing to different abundance trends in each area.
-A modeling framework based on only fisheries data for AI golden king crab was under development for several years with model assumptions and data inputs refined by reviews by the SSC and CPT.
-The CIE also reviewed the model and stock assessment in June 2018.
+The assessment for AI golden king crab establishes a single OFL and ABC for the whole stock.
+However, separate models are evaluated for the EAG and the WAG owing to different abundance trends in each area.
 The current modeling framework was recommended by the CPT in September 2016 and approved by the SSC in October 2016.

-The model-based stock assessment involves fitting male-only population dynamics models to data on catches and discards in the directed fishery, discards in the groundfish fishery, standardized indices of abundance based on observer data, fish ticket data, length-frequency data for the directed fishery (landing and total catch), and mark-recapture data.
-These data are complete through the 2018/19 season.
+The model-based stock assessment involves fitting male-only population dynamics models to data on catches and discards in the directed fishery, discards in the groundfish fishery, standardized indices of abundance based on observer data, fish ticket data, length-frequency data for the directed fishery (landings and total catch), and mark-recapture data.
+This is the only crab assessment that relies solely on fishery CPUE as an index of abundance, with the CPUE index standardization process subject to past CPT and SSC review.